Royals vs. Guardians Player Props Betting Odds

-Those looking to place a player prop bet can find odds on Jose Ramirez, Bobby Witt Jr. and others in the Cleveland Guardians-Kansas City Royals matchup at Kauffman Stadium on Wednesday at 8:10 PM ET.
+Player props are listed for Jose Ramirez and Bobby Witt Jr., among others, when the Cleveland Guardians visit the Kansas City Royals at Kauffman Stadium on Thursday at 2:10 PM ET.

 Bet on this matchup or its props with BetMGM!